Sandeepa-git/My-Portfolio/README.md

 Welcome to my personal portfolio.
 This website showcases my projects, skills, and professional journey in web development and cloud technologies.

 ## About Me
-Hi, I'm Ta, a Full-Stack Developer with experience in React, Node.js, TypeScript, Next.js, and Azure cloud deployments.
+Hi, I'm Saneepa Wimalasiri, a Full-Stack Developer with experience in React, Node.js, TypeScript, Next.js, and Azure cloud deployments.
 I focus on building modern, responsive, and interactive web applications, and deploying them using CI/CD pipelines on platforms like Azure DevOps.

 ## Skills
 - Frontend: React, Next.js, TypeScript, HTML, CSS, Tailwind